MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 During deployment, deployment pipelines checks for dependencies.
 The deployment either succeeds or fails, depending on the location of the item that provides the data that the deployed item depends on.

 * **Linked item exists in the target stage** - Deployment pipelines automatically connect (autobind) the deployed item to the item it depends on in the deployed stage.
-For example, if you deploy a paginated report from development to test, and it's connected to a semantic model that was previously deployed to the test stage, it automatically connects to that semantic model.
+For example, if you deploy a paginated report from development to test, and the report is connected to a semantic model that was previously deployed to the test stage, it automatically connects to the semantic model in the test stage.

 * **Linked item doesn't exist in the target stage** - Deployment pipelines fail a deployment if an item has a dependency on another item, and the item providing the data isn't deployed and doesn't reside in the target stage.
-For example, if you deploy a report from development to test, and the test stage doesn't contain its semantic model, the deployment will fail.
+For example, if you deploy a report from development to test, and the test stage doesn't contain its semantic model, the deployment fails.
 To avoid failed deployments due to dependent items not being deployed, use the *Select related* button. *Select related* automatically selects all the related items that provide dependencies to the items you're about to deploy.

 Autobinding works only with items that are supported by deployment pipelines and reside within Fabric.
 To view the dependencies of an item, from the item's *More options* menu, select *View lineage*.